HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2022-10-: Due times
 * -10-01: priority review(s)
+### Slack:
 * review -09- Notes

+### Mehregan:
+* Mehregan productivity continues to  compel attention
+* * This is likely to be a protracted adoption since it is still Version 0...

 ## 2022-09-: Activities & Notes
 * -09-29: unprecedented DbServerD recovered.
 Distraction ends.